-As of September 30, 2021, the lowest of our three risk-based capital ratios less applicable minimum was 5.4%, well above our SCB of 3.4%.
-As a result, we are not subject to payout ratio limitations on our distributions or certain discretionary executive compensation.
-Eligible retained income(1) at September 30, 2021 was \$1.4 billion, consisting of net income for the preceding four quarters, net of any distributions and associated tax effects not already in net income.
+As of December 31, 2021, the lowest of our three risk-based capital ratios less applicable minimum was 4.7%, well above our SCB of 3.4%.
+As a result, we are not subject to payout ratio limitations on our capital distributions or certain discretionary bonus payments.
+Eligible retained income(1) at December 31, 2021 was \$1.2 billion, consisting of net income for the preceding four quarters, net of any distributions and associated tax effects not already in net income.

-On February 3, 2021, the FRB adopted a final rule effective April 5, 2021 to tailor the requirements of its Capital Plan Rule, specifically modifying capital planning, regulatory reporting and stress capital buffer requirements to be consistent with the Tailoring Rules framework.
+Effective April 5, 2021, the FRB adopted a final rule to make conforming changes to its Capital Plan Rule and stress capital buffer and capital planning requirements to be consistent with the Tailoring Rules framework.
 Under the final rule, for Category IV firms, like us, the SCB will be re-calibrated with each biennial supervisory stress test and updated annually to reflect our planned common stock dividends.
-In addition, Category IV firms have the ability to elect to participate in the supervisory stress test and receive an updated SCB requirement in a year in which they are not subject to the supervisory stress test.
-We did not elect to participate in the 2021 supervisory stress test.
-On August 5, 2021, the FRB announced that our SCB will remain unchanged at 3.4% from October 1, 2021 through September 30, 2022.
+In addition, Category IV firms may elect to participate in the supervisory stress test and receive an updated SCB requirement in a year in which they are not subject to the supervisory stress test.
+We did not elect to participate in the 2021 supervisory stress test and on August 5, 2021, the FRB announced that our SCB will remain unchanged at 3.4% from October 1, 2021 through September 30, 2022.